 Just like the sitemap, this will also notify Google of your new blog, and each time a new article is updated on your blog, Google will also be notified.

 7. Take advantage of Online Forums

 On Discussion Forums, drop a post telling people to check your new blog and tell you what they think.
-It will make a lot of people to link your new blog, and even navigate within post and pages to give you feedback.
-This is a trick for fast Google index.
+It will make a lot of people to link your new blog, and even navigate within posts and pages to give you feedback.
+This is a trick for fast Google indexing.

 It will not only build links to your new site, which will help crawler, it will also give your new blog some good traffic within a few days, which will help Google index your new blog quickly.